 A definite winner and the best acoustic guitar on the list!

 For all it’s great features this is the best acoustic guitar you can get in my opinion.
-It hold its own against the more expensive counterparts while not breaking the bank balance.
-In a world where we all had lots of money I would have chose a more expensive model, but we all have to face reality and this is a kick-ass guitar!
+It holds its own against the more expensive counterparts while not breaking the bank.
+In a world where we all had lots of money, I would have chosen a more expensive model, but we all have to face reality and this is a kick-ass guitar!

 This is one of the most affordable of Martin’s Performing artists guitar range.
 As the name suggests, this guitar is perfect for anyone who is looking to perform but doesn’t want to blow the budget.